mitsuhiroseino/cozka-rollup-create-dist-packagejson/README.md

 **[日本語版READMEはこちら](./README-ja.md)**

-`@gusok/rollup-create-dist-packagejson` is a Rollup plugin designed to modify `package.json` during the build process and generate it in an appropriate format in the output directory.
+`@gusok/rollup-create-dist-packagejson` is a Rollup plugin that edits the `package.json` during the build process and outputs it in the appropriate format in the output directory.
-It was created with the goal of outputting only the minimum required fields in the `package.json` for publishing to npm, as well as flattening the directory structure of the library.
+It was created with the goal of outputting only the minimum required fields in the `package.json` for publishing to npm,
+as well as assisting in publishing the library with a flat directory structure.

 ## Installation